lorenzofranze/co2-analysis/README.md

 # CO2 analysis:
-*Developed between June and July 2024 at Politecnico di Milano*
+*Developed between March and April 2024 at Politecnico di Milano*

 The aim of the project is to analyze the CO2 emissions dataset using **Bayesian learning and Monte Carlo Simulations** tools.
 After a preliminary analysis we answer to some statistical questions, in particualr we wonder if C02 and GDP are strongly dependent and we study if their relation still holds at high incomes.